 Counselors are available to talk with you about vocational discernment, choosing a major, career exploration, writing a resume, or finding a job/internship.
 To schedule an appointment, log into Handshake and select the “Appointments” tab under Career Center.

-VOCA Counselors Help You Discern Your Unique Calling By:
+The Office of Vocation and Calling Counselors Help You Discern Your Unique Calling By:

 - Encouraging self-assessment and conversations about vocation

 - Identifying how unique strengths, talents, and abilities meet community and world needs

 - Providing knowledge, tools, and questions to explore and understand vocation

 - Cultivating curiosity regarding life’s possibilities

 - Manta – Information on over 60 million worldwide small companies

 - SALT An industry-leading program that gives your students and alumni tools for managing loans and finding scholarships and jobs.

 Assessments are available to aid students in the process of finding out who they are, what they have to offer, and what they can do.
 Many of these testing instruments relate certain interests, skills, and personal preferences to potential career opportunities.
 Each assessment takes about 30-40 minutes to complete and results are interpreted and discussed in a personal counseling session.
 If interested in taking an assessment, stop by or contact the Office of Vocation and Calling or Request an Appointment through Handshake.